SOM-Research/SoftwareDiversityCard/README.md

 # Software Diversity Card :busts_in_silhouette:

-Welcome to the main repository of the Software Diversity card.
-This repository contains a set of tools that helps you generate the diversity cards for your software and generate both JSON and Markdown formats to share with the world.
-The Software Diversity Card is a comprehensive approach to disclosing diverse information about the teams involved in the development and governance of the project, the user groups engaged in testing, and the specific software adaptations for different social groups.
-The goal is to facilitate the card creation to foster inclusive practices in open-source communities, academic journals, and forward-thinking businesses.

-This repository is part of an ongoing research project.
-Preprint: **to be announced soon**
+Welcome to the main repository of the Software Diversity Card (SDC).
+This repository contains a set of tools that helps you generate the cards for your software projects, generating both the JSON and Markdown formats to share with the world.

+The SDC is a comprehensive approach to disclosing diversity information about the teams involved in the development and governance of the project, the user groups engaged in testing, and the specific software adaptations for different social groups.
+The card aims to foster inclusive practices in open-source communities, public administrations, and businesses.
+The SDC is part of an ongoing research, preprint **TBA**

+The best way to start is trying the webeditor [**online demo**](https://huggingface.co/spaces/JoanGiner/SoftwareDiversityCard-Generator).

 ## Repository Structure